Guildford Cathedral: Glass

-Carved glass

-The cathedral has etched glass works by New Zealand-born artist John Hutton.
+There are etched glass works by New Zealand-born artist John Hutton.
 One set adorns the panel at the west entrance; the other is above the internal doors to the south porch.
+In January 2024 one of the panes on the west front door was smashed in an act of apparent vandalism.
 Hutton achieved particular acclaim for his work at Coventry Cathedral, and he worked on both Coventry and Guildford Cathedrals at the same time.